FrankBeatrice/LJAB_Testing/content/client_testimonials.md

 Client Review, Criminal Matter:

 “Joe is not only a spectacular lawyer, he is a truly remarkable person.
 He took a very personal interest in my case, and was always genuinely concerned about my well being, my family, and my life both as it related to my charges and beyond.
 He saw me as a person, and wanted to know not just about the circumstances regarding my case, but about who I was, where I came from and where I wanted to go and helped me with more than just my case.
 Not only did he successfully and appropriately have my charges dismissed, he did it in an honest, genuine manner and has even kept in touch with me since.
-I have known many lawyers, most as friends and colleagues but have never met one like Mr. Joe Bondy.
+I have known many lawyers, most as friends and colleagues, but have never met one like Mr. Joe Bondy.
 You can't find a better defense attorney in New York.”

 Client Review, Criminal Matter: